WOA-Project/WoA-Installer-Rpi/README.md

+﻿# WoA Installer
-﻿# Windows 10 ARM64 Installer for Lumia 950/XL and Raspberry Pi 3
-This is a GUI tool that will help you install Windows ARM64 (Windows On ARM) with ease.
+This is **WoA Installer**, a Windows 10 ARM64 Installer for Lumia 950/XL and Raspberry Pi 3.
+It's is a very simple tool that will help you install Windows ARM64 (Windows On ARM) with ease.

+WoA Installer comes with 2 different flavors:
+* WoA Installer for Raspberry Pi 3
+* WoA Installer for Lumia.

+You can download them separately 😊

 # Supported devices

 - Lumia 950
 - Lumia 950 XL
 - Raspberry Pi 3

 # Getting Help
 Please, **join our Telegram groups** for help and guidance.
 You can get updates on the projects and ask our members!
-Moreover, we're really nice ;)
+Moreover, we're really nice 😉
 * For Lumia 950/XL: [LumiaWOA](https://t.me/joinchat/Ey6mehEPg0Fe4utQNZ9yjA)
 * For Raspberry Pi 3: [RaspberryPiWOA](https://t.me/raspberrypiwoa)